looker-open-source/block-bqml-automl/README.md

 This Block gives business users the ability to make predictions (categorical or numerical) from a new or existing Explore.
 Explores created with this Block can be used to create classification and regression models, evaluate them, and access their predictions in dashboards or custom analyses.

-Models created by AutoML Tables can take hours to run; therefore, users should set up the required parameters for defining the model (name, target, features, etc...) and then use SEND (rather than RUN) to create the model asynchronously.
+Models created by AutoML Tables can take hours to run; therefore, users should set up the required parameters for defining the model (name, target, features, etc...) and then use SEND (rather than RUN) to create the model asynchronously via Looker Scheduler.
 When the model is complete, the user will receive an email and can return to the explore to review the results.
+Note any user of these AutoML explores will need `schedule_look_emails` permission (see [Content Delivery Permissions](https://docs.looker.com/sharing-and-publishing/scheduling-and-sharing/scheduling-for-admins)).

 ---
 > <b><font size = "3" color="#174EA6"> <i class='fa fa-info-circle'></i>  Reach out to your Looker account team if you would like to partner with Looker Professional Services to implement this Looker + BQML block or customize for your specific use case</font></b>